 National OA Web Site Information and Policies

-This is the Official National Web Site for the Order of the Arrow, Boy Scouts of America.
-The main goal of this web site is to communicate official, approved information to Arrowmen who have web access.
-The site is produced by the national OA web site staff under the direction of the Communications and Technology Subcommittee of the National Order of the Arrow Committee.
+This is the official national website for the Order of the Arrow, Boy Scouts of America.
+The main goal of this website is to communicate official, approved information to Arrowmen who have web access.
+The site is produced by the National OA Website staff under the direction of the Communications Subcommittee of the National Order of the Arrow Committee.

 This site follows the Official OA Web Site Guidelines.

-All Scouting and related web sites are encouraged to link to Official National Order of the Arrow web site.
+All Scouting and related web sites are encouraged to link to the official national Order of the Arrow website.

-If you have a web page, you can put a link banner on it to connect to the Official National Order of the Arrow Web Site.
-It's easy to do - see our Link Back Banner Page for details.
+If you have a web page, you can put a link banner on it to connect to the official national Order of the Arrow website.

 To ensure that Scouts and Scouters who may be going through various Order of the Arrow ceremonies in the future do not have their experience lessened or spoiled, some of the material on this web site is protected.
 See the Safeguarded Material page for more details.

 If you have questions about the Order of the Arrow, you should first try to get an answer locally from your own lodge or chapter chief or adviser.
 If you cannot get an answer locally, or if you wish to provide comments on the National OA Website, please see our Questions and Comments page.